 Luckily, this post is here to guide you!
 Keep reading to find out what SAT score you should aim for on the most recent version of the test.

 A good SAT score depends on where you want to go to college.

-SAT score still not looking good?
+SAT score not as good as you hoped?
 Time to schedule a retake.

 Remember that your SAT score is just one piece in a complex process of college applications.
-Admissions offices will look at your G.P.A., extracurricular activities, recommendations, and essays along with your SAT score.
-So don’t expect those extra 50 points to grant you admission to the school.
-You still have other things that you need to focus on to make your application as strong as possible.
+Admissions offices will be looking at your G.P.A., extracurricular activities, recommendations, and essays along with your SAT score.
+A good SAT score is important, but you still have other things to focus on that will make your application as strong as possible.

 Editor’s Note: This post was originally published in October, 2013 and has been updated for freshness, accuracy, and comprehensiveness.